AlexGandy9/Unity-Games/README.md

-Note that Demon Within was a Two-man project of which I was mainly focused on mechanics, sound, and animations of the characters.
-I also focused on adding some text into the NPC's.
+Note that Demon Within was a Two-man project of which I was mainly focused on mechanics, sound, animations of the characters.
-Storyline, world-building, and the different pathways you can take were my partners work.
+Storyline, world-building, and the different pathways you can take were mostly my partners work however I did help in some instances with worldbuilding and adding chaning texts to the NPC's.